WebAssembly/spec/spectec/test-prose/TEST.md

     - $before(typeuse, x, i) is true.
   - |comptype'*| is |typeuse*|.
   - |comptype'*| is |typeuse'**|.
-  - For all comptype' in comptype'* and typeuse in typeuse* and typeuse'* in typeuse'**:
+  - For all comptype' in comptype'*, and corresponding typeuse in typeuse*, and corresponding typeuse'* in typeuse'**:
     - the sub type $unrollht(C, typeuse) is (SUB ?() typeuse'* comptype').
   - the composite type comptype is valid.
   - For all comptype' in comptype'*: